-Eagles' Nick Foles Suffers Shoulder Injury vs. Patriots After Taking Hit on Throw
+Eagles' Nick Foles Suffers Shoulder Injury vs. Patriots; Will Undergo Tests

-Eagles' Nick Foles Suffers Shoulder Injury vs. Patriots After Taking Hit on ThrowAugust 17, 2018
+Eagles' Nick Foles Suffers Shoulder Injury vs. Patriots; Will Undergo TestsAugust 17, 2018

-Philadelphia Eagles quarterback Nick Foles was listed as questionable to return with a shoulder injury in the first half of Thursday night's preseason contest against the New England Patriots, according to the team.
+Philadelphia Eagles quarterback Nick Foles suffered a shoulder injury in the first half of Thursday night's preseason contest against the New England Patriots and did not return.

+While Foles said he felt "pretty good" after the game, he will have tests on his shoulder Friday, according to ESPN's Adam Schefter.

 He was 3-of-9 in the game for 44 yards and had a fumble recovered and returned for a defensive score.